humanestandards/home/src/pages/index.md

         subtitle: Remote Autonomy for People & Machines.
         content: >
-          While outwardly, and for millennia - we collectively seek for the most Sensible and Sensational form of Remote Autonomy - inwardly, the Human Complex is a Constitution of a System of Governance, capable to Naturally achieve for Millenia all kinds of possible Virtues by Free Will.
+          While outwardly, and for millennia - we collectively seek for the most Sensible and Sensational form for Remote Autonomy - inwardly, the Human Complex is a Constitution of a System of Governance, capable to Naturally achieve for Millenia all kinds of possible Virtues by Free Will.
 Of course, we can’t overlook the Fatal Mistakes that we’ve done, but we always have the Tendency to Revisit them and Correct them, even